-We provide a dedicated helpline service for adults and children resident in Warwickshire who have been affected by sexual abuse and rape either recently or historically.
+We provide a dedicated helpline service for adults and children resident in Warwickshire and Coventry who have been affected by sexual abuse and rape either recently or historically.

 We support survivors and those around them such as friends and family who may also be impacted by sexual trauma.

 We understand how difficult it can be sometimes to talk about your experiences or to know how to find the words and to seek support.
 Our team of friendly professional staff are trained to work with survivors and will give you the space you need to go at your pace when you feel ready to talk.
 We offer one call a week for up to 45 minutes and provide emotional support, guidance and information and can also help you find other services local to you.

 If English is not your preferred language we can support you via Language Line which allows people to communicate across different languages in a matter of seconds through a three way phone call with an interpreter

 Our helpline services are delivered by male and female individuals.
 If you reach a call handler and you would prefer to speak to a call handler of the alternate gender, if there is one available we can transfer you.
 If in the event an alternative call handler is not available we welcome you to call back at another time, or, if you feel comfortable to continue the call with the current call handler, you are welcome to do so.

 Safeline is not a crisis service.
 If you feel you are in a crisis and need immediate help, please call the emergency services on 999, or speak to your GP.
 You can also contact the Samaritans on 116 123, text SHOUT to 85258 (24/7 crisis text support), or if you are a young person, please call ChildLine on 0800 1111 or visit their website here.